 When your website is ready:

-– Submit your website link or URL to relevant directories such as the Open Directory Project and Yahoo!, as well as to other industry-specific sites.
+2. Submit your website link or URL to relevant directories and other industry-specific sites.

-– Keep the links on a given page to a reasonable number (fewer than 100).
+5. Keep the links on a given page to a reasonable number.

 Bad links happen when:

 – The company goes out of business or abandons its website

 – Website/ company merger